 - (a) NAIL THE CG!!!
-Plank wings are very CG sensitive.
-If you are as little as 1/32" off the recommended location, performance can suffer.
-Please, also, make sure to follow the "Finding the Sweet Spot" procedure on page 18 of the manual... you will be glad you did! - (b) DO NOT EXCEED THE RECOMMENDED ELEVATOR THROWS!
-One other aspect of plank-style planforms is that they need very little up / down elevator.
-Use the Dual Rates and/or End-Point Adjustments on your transmitter to dialdown your elevator to the recommended throws. - (c) TRY TO BUILD THE M60 TO MANUAL SPECS.
-We built and extensively tested 3 different M60 prototypes, combing the strongest points of each, for this kit.
-Remember, ANY excess weight that accumulates behind the CG may, ultimately, need up to 2 times that weight in the nose to offset it (plus add in the original weight, and your all-up weight just increased significantly).
+Plank wings are very CG-sensitive.
+If you are as little as 1/32" off of the recommended location, performance can suffer.
+Also, please make sure to follow the "Finding the Sweet Spot" procedure on page 18 of the manual... you will be glad you did! - (b) DO NOT EXCEED THE RECOMMENDED ELEVATOR THROWS!
+As a result of being CG-sensitive, plank-style ships need very little up / down elevator travel.
+Use the Dual Rates and/or End-Point Adjustments on your transmitter to dialdown your elevator to the recommended throws listed in this manual. - (c) TRY TO BUILD THE MOTH TO MANUAL SPECS.
+We have built and extensively tested different Moth prototypes and have combined the strongest points of each for this kit.
+Remember, ANY excess weight that accumulates behind the CG may ultimately need up to twice that amount in balance weight in the nose to rebalance the ship.
+If you add in the original excess weight, the ship's all-up-weight has just increased significantly!
 Try to avoid a ton of extra strapping tape, excess unnecessary glue, etc., and build this kit exactly to the methods we describe within the manual.
-This will guarantee a versatile speed range, ample strength, and optimum speed and cleanliness.
+This will produce a ship that's strong, aerodynamically clean, has a versatile speed range, ample strength, and is very fast.

-As you flip through the manual, you will see many paragraphs, covering certain procedures in great detail, though an entire procedure may only take 2 minutes to complete.
-For example, if you were to, word by word, describe the entire process of "Microwaving and Eating a Frozen Burrito", from opening the wrapper to swallowing the last bite, it would probably take several pages.
-Yet, the entire process only takes a few minutes (when you're really hungry, anyway).
-So, we felt it necessary to describe each procedure, adequately and in-depth, plus you will be able to use some of these construction elements on other airplanes, as well.
+As you flip through the manual, you will see that we have gone to great lengths and used many paragraphs to cover certain procedures in great detail, though that entire procedure may only take 2 minutes to complete.
+For example, if you were to describe, word by word, the entire process of "Microwaving and Eating a Frozen Burrito" from opening the wrapper to swallowing the last bite, it would probably take several pages.
+Yet, that entire process only takes a few minutes (when you're really hungry, anyway).
+So, we felt it necessary to describe each procedure, adequately and in-depth.
 A few extra minutes of building time can mean the difference between a rock solid, durable aircraft, and something that comes apart on the first impact.
-Don't rush it... build it solid and clean.
+As an added benefit, you will be able to use some of the techniques you're about to learn here in building other airplanes as well.
+So?....
+Don't rush it...
+Build it solid and clean.

 We are always learning, modifying, adjusting and improving our aircraft.
 Consequently, we continually update our website with the latest findings.
-The "Latest News" and FAQ sections can be checked for reference, and we also have several links to photo-builds, that may be of great help during the building process.
+The "Latest News" and FAQ sections can be checked for reference, and we also have several links to photo-builds that may be of great help during the building process.